-Zestos Blanco is produced from organically grown Malvar vines that are 35+ year of age.
+Zestos Blanco is produced from organically grown Malvar vines that were planted in 1974.
 It displays peach, nectarine and orange scents, it finishes smooth and broad, with good cling.

 The rare grape by the name of Malvar is indigenous to the Iberian Peninsula, and it is the principal white variety of the Madrid wine region.
 It is also known as Lairen.
 In 2008 Spain had a total of 266 ha (657 acres) of land under vine.

 Madrid has recently become the center of one of the most interesting and innovative wine regions on the Iberian Peninsula.
 For example, 90% of Vinos de Madrid DO wines are made from organically grown grapes.
 The outskirts of this storied royal city are filled with old vines situated in high elevation vineyards that have been planted in ideal soils.
 Madrid is a sort of “great unknown” that is now just freshly discovered.
 Most people are unaware that Madrid makes wine and because Vinos de Madrid is not yet “on the radar” of the consumer, it is a great source of incredible values today.

 This wine presents the best of both worlds: the Malvar grape combines the acidity of Sauvignon Blanc with the body of an unoaked Chardonnay.
 90% of Vinos de Madrid DO wines are made from organically grown grapes.
 The vineyards are old vine, dry farmed, tended organically and are head pruned in the traditional manner.
 If you like litchi fruit, try Zestos Blanco!

 100% Malvar.
 Vines planted in 1950.
 Tended in clay and limestone soil at 645 m (2,116 ft) elevation